-WSDOT is currently contracted with Electronic Transaction Consultants Corporation (ETCC) for the operations of the toll back-office system and customer service center.
+WSDOT contracted with Electronic Transaction Consultants Corporation (ETCC) in December 2009 for the operations of the toll back-office system and customer service center.
 The current system is considered the first generation in customer toll transaction processing.
 WSDOT completed the request for proposal (RFP) process in 2017 for a new vendor to provide a more advanced system to take advantage of current technologies and be highly adaptable and flexible to grow with the addition of new facilities.

-WSDOT awarded a contract to design and implement a new system to ETAN Tolling Technology in Fiscal Year 2017, and a contract to operate the Good To Go! customer service program to AECOM during Fiscal Year 2018.
-WSDOT plans to transition to the new system and customer service center during Fiscal Year 2019.
+WSDOT awarded a contract to design and implement a new system to ETAN Tolling Technology in Fiscal Year 2017, and a contract to operate the Good To Go! customer service program to AECOM (now Shimmick) during Fiscal Year 2018.
+WSDOT had initially scheduled to transition to the new system and customer service center during Fiscal Year 2019, however the new system final launched in July 2021.